 Unless you are Donald Trump, praise in public, and criticize in private.
 Don’t send anything over email that you wouldn’t want posted — with your name attached — in the break room.

 Email is not secure.
-Just as random pedestrians could easily reach into your mailbox and intercept the envelopes that you send and receive through the post office, a curious hacker, a malicious criminal, or the FBI can easily intercept your email.
-Your IT department has the ability to read any and all email messages in your work account (and your company can legally may fire you if you write anything inappropriate).
+Just as random pedestrians could reach into a physical mailbox and intercept envelopes, a curious hacker, a malicious criminal, and your IT department can probably read any and all email messages in your work account.

 If you stretch the truth in an email (downplaying a problem, leaving out an important detail, etc.), you’re creating a written record that your recipient can (and will) use to determine whether